postman-open-technologies/lifecycle/_elements/collection.md

 ---
 name: Collection
-description: A machine readable collection describing the surface area of an API.
+description: A machine readable artifact that acts as a container for storing and organizing multiple API requests, providing an executable, self-documented reference for a complete API, a subset of an API, as well as workflows containing multiple requests from across many different APIs in a specific order, with a precise business function.
 links:
     - title: Link Title
       url: http://example.com